mushnamsai/mushnamsai/README.md

-- 👋 Hi, I’m @mushnamsai
+- 👋 Hi, I’m @saikumarmushnam
-- 👀 I’m interested in ...
+- 👀 I’m interested in software testing, quality control and quality assurance.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning advanced automation testing techniques and tools like Selenium and Appium.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects involving manual and automated testing, improving software quality, and enhancing testing processes.
-- 📫 How to reach me ...
+- 📫 How to reach me: You can connect with me via email at [mushnamsai@gmail.com] or on LinkedIn at [linkiedin.com/in/saikumar-mushnam].

 <!---
 mushnamsai/mushnamsai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.